 Our R.N. flight nurse will accompany you in the business or first class cabin of a major commercial airline.
-We assist many patients who are immobile or unable to care for themselves by transferring them into a business or first class seat that offers a reclining position during their flight.
+Business or first class seats offer a reclining position for patients who are immobile or unable to care for themselves during their flight.
 International carriers often offer sleeper seats in their first class cabin that recline to a bed position and provide for additional privacy.

 To ensure safe travel we secure required medical clearances, coordinate all ground and air transportation and arrange for any specialized medical equipment that you require.

 We closely monitor your medical status from your first phone call until reaching your destination.
 Under the direction of your personal physician and health care team, we receive updated medical reports until your departure to ensure that we modify your flight plan to secure a safe arrival.
 All treatment administered in-flight follows medical orders provided by your primary care physician.
 Emergency treatment is performed in accordance with the American Heart Association Basic Life Support Standards.